-The WRD continues to make substantial progress on completing its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability
+The WRD approached substantial completion for construction of its Albert Robles Center for Water Recycling and Environmental Learning (ARC), formerly known as the Groundwater Reliability

-Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF).
-Once finished, ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for groundwater recharge, and due to its high quality, free up an additional 11,000 AFY of tertiary recycled water and thus, fully offsetting the need for imported water at the spreading grounds.
+Improvement Project (GRIP) Advanced Water Treatment Facility (AWTF) and received final approval from the Los Angeles Regional Water Quality Control Board in January 2020 to discharge product water to the Montebello Forebay Spreading Grounds.
+ARC will offset the current use of imported water at the spreading grounds by providing up to 10,000 AFY of advanced treated recycled water for groundwater recharge.
+Due to the high quality of the AWTF effluent, an additional 11,000 AFY of tertiary recycled water can also be used, offsetting the need for imported water at the spreading grounds.
 The primary goals of ARC are to: